All Episodes

 No, I'm not kidding.

-Now I'm dead serious.
+No, I'm dead serious.

 Not next year or the year after that.

-I'm just telling you it's coming.
+I'm just telling you, it's coming.

 Same thing here.

-If you just we're trending in that direction everywhere else in our culture, and it's going to happen.
+If you just were trending in that direction everywhere else in our culture, and it's going to happen.

-And once the proposal is made, and and the league is falling right in line with this, by the way, I think the league is making that possible.
+And once the proposal is made, and the league is falling right in line with this, by the way, I think the league is making that possible.

 But there were things about the past that were worth preserving that aren't being preserved.

-I'm just telling you, it's gonna happen.
+I'm just telling you, it's going to happen.

-Somebody is going to propose banning football as it's played.
+Somebody is going to propose banning football as it's played, whether that thing the league fears or not happens.

 And it may even be a member of the media that suggests it.

-All right, look, grab a phone call here because we got our phones back.
+Look, grab a phone call here because we got our phones back.

-Joyce in Pittsburgh, great to have you on the EIB network.
+Great to have you on the EIB network.

 Hello.